OhYash/KnowledgeDay/_posts/2020-10-11-self-driving-cars.md

 Tech Giants like Waymo(Alphabet), Uber, Tesla, and more have been investing heavily for years to enable the machines with wheels to run free of human control and not be a victim of human brutality - read "Road accidents".

 Being able to let AI decide our pathway and transport is a thing of future.
 But today, we look into how are they aiming to achieve it.

+# How does it work - Self-driving cars